 Bad Faith Insurance Claims

 After an accident, an insurance company may deny a claim without a reasonable basis.
-This is considered bad faith.
-When your insurance company breaches its duty to you by failing to pay you for a legitimate claim, then you may have a case.
-Whether the damage you sustained was in a car accident, flood, fire or another type of accident that would result in an insurance claim, your insurance carrier must act in good faith to pay out for claims covered by your policy.
+Your insurance company breaches its duty to you by failing to pay you for an honest claim, thus you may have a case.
+Whether the damage you sustained was in a car accident, flood, fire or another type of accident, your insurance carrier must act in good faith to pay out for claims covered by your policy.

-Insurance companies may act in bad faith by:
+Insurance companies may act in bad faith by failing to:

-- Failing to settle a claim in a reasonable amount of time
+- Settle a claim in a reasonable amount of time

 - Recovering Damages

-After a successful bad faith lawsuit a victim may be able to recover the following:
+After a successful lawsuit, a victim may be able to recover: